Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 Council reserves the right to determine what constitutes equipment and general operating costs that should be carried out by the organisation on a regular basis or are a compliance requirement.

-Examples of ineligible projects and items under these guidelines include:
+Examples of ineligible projects and expenditure under these guidelines include:

 The following will NOT be funded.